Always Overexpose Your Film: A Beginner's Guide

 What is zone focusing and how does it work?

-Zone focusing means pre-setting your focus distance before you raise the camera — typically two to three metres — and relying on the depth of field at your chosen aperture to keep everything in that range sharp.
+Zone focusing means pre-setting your focus distance before you raise the camera — typically two to three meters — and relying on the depth of field at your chosen aperture to keep everything in that range sharp.
 At F8, depth of field is wide enough that you can raise the camera and shoot without hunting for focus.
 It removes a mechanical step so your attention stays on the scene.

 When should you shoot wide open instead of F8?